imlinhanchao/vsc-markdown-image/README.md

 - `markdown-image.cloudinary.apiSecret`: API secret for your account.
 - `markdown-image.cloudinary.folder`: Folder to upload the image to.

+### Cloudflare Settings
+These values can be found on your Cloudflare dashboard
+- `markdown-image.cloudflare.accountId`: Your account ID.
+- `markdown-image.cloudflare.apiToken`: Cloudflare Images API token.

 ### DIY Settings
 - `markdown-image.DIY.path`: The Code Path what you write.
 Your code must exports a function as `async function (filePath:string, savePath:string, markdownPath:string):string`.
     For example: